Andy3153/terraria-docker/README.md

 <!-- }}} -->

 <!-- {{{ BUILD IMAGE BY YOURSELF! -->
-# BUILD IMAGE BY YOURSELF!
+# BUILD THE IMAGE BY YOURSELF!
-I am not providing pull-able images because:
+I am saying this because:

-1. I have no idea how to get `docker buildx` to work right so that I can get multiarch builds
+1. I have no idea how to get `docker buildx` to work right so that I can get multiarch builds, so I have a normal image, and then an ARM image
-1. I don't know how good I'll be at updating them
+1. I don't know how good I'll be at updating my images

 Only thing you need to do, if a new Terraria Server version has appeared, is to modify [line 17 in `setup.sh`](setup.sh#L17) to the correct version: